aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/configuring-fonts/worksheet-to-image-set-pixel-format-for-the-rendered-image/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes you want to specify the pixel format when rendering a worksheet to image format.
+Sometimes you want to specify the pixel format when rendering a worksheet to an image format.
 By default, Aspose.Cells uses 32 bits per pixel.
 Aspose.Cells allows you to customize the pixel format (bit depth) using options for the rendered image.
 {{% /alert %}}

-Please see the sample code below that demonstrates how to set the desired pixel format while rendering images of the sheets.
+Please see the sample code below that demonstrates how to set the desired pixel format while rendering images of the **sheet**.

 ```html
 <!DOCTYPE html>